in ,

 Four-Wheel Drive (4WD)

-In simple words, a four-wheel drive is a system that sends equal power to all the wheels without giving more acceleration to any one wheel.
-Receiving power from transmission and engine, this means that each wheel will run at an equal speed.
+Simply put, a four-wheel drive is a system that directs the same amount of power to all the wheels without favoring any particular wheel.
+Receiving power from the drive shaft and engine implies that each wheel will rotate at the same velocity.

-While this equal power distribution is ideal for rugged and uneven surfaces as it helps maintain optimal levels of traction, it can be a problem when you are driving on road.
-It will make turning through tight roads inconvenient for you as these tyres are no longer in-sync.
+While this equal power distribution is ideal for rugged and uneven surfaces as it helps maintain optimal levels of traction, it can be a problem when you are driving on the road.
+It will make turning through tight roads inconvenient for you as these tires are no longer in sync.
 Since most 4WD systems are part-time – a type of drivetrain system in which you can switch actively between 4WD and 2WD, driving on well-paved highways and roads is not a problem.

 Four-Wheel Drive: Part-Time vs Full-Time